graysonkent/graysonkent.github.io/_posts/2017-08-25-using-piphilology-to-hide-strings.md

 Conclusion
 ----------
 This is a very fun method of hiding things in plain sight and I am curious to see what other possible applications/methods there could be for this.
-Please send me an email if you find one!
+Please send me an email if you know of one!